Golden Finance Docs

 Leverage

 Leverage is enabled by lending out assets in the GLP pool.
-Hence, traders have to pay a Borrowing Fee
+Hence, traders have to pay a Borrowing Fee when conducting margin trades.

 The maximum leverage allowed on Golden Finance is 100x.

-.
+The position collateral will be affected by both asset price movements and borrowing fees.
 In the event of adverse price movements, the traders leverage on the position will increase beyond the initially used leverage.

-This could potentially result in a liquidation
+This could potentially result in a liquidation.

 Trading Pairs